ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/MicroSpeech.rst

 Once it is running, you should see one of the LEDs flashing, indicating that it is processing audio.
 Saying the word "yes" will cause the green LED to light up.
-Saying the word “no” will cause the red LED to light up.
+Saying the word "no" will cause the red LED to light up.
 If the word is not recognized, the blue LED will to light up.

 The inference results are also output to the Arduino serial monitor,